MohamedElashri/ublock-search/README.md

-# search rules for ublock origin
+# Search rules for ublock origin

 This list provide ublock origin with what it should block in search engine results